MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 The two sections below will cover segment creation followed by segment exploration.

-## Create segments from the Segment page
+## Creating segments from the Segment page

 In order to start creating a segment, you can either select **Add Segment** at the top-right corner of the screen (shown in red below), or select **Get Started** (shown in blue below).